odyslam/odyslam.com/_posts/2022/2022-01-29-gov-of-venice.md

 - **Guild**: This particular Guild implementation that is permissionless, meaning that **anyone** can join and most actions require voting from the Guild Members.
 - **Commoner**: A token holder of the Merchant Republic that doesn't belong to a particular Guild.
 - **Guild Member**: A member of the Guild.
 They may or may not be token-holders.

+## General Architecture

+Governance of Venice is an extension of [Governor Bravo](https://compound.finance/docs/governance#introduction).
+It's divided into two main components:
+- Governor Bravo: is the smart contract where token holders make proposals and vote on them.
+It tracks the lifecycle of all the proposals and it's votes.
+- Timelock: is the smart contracts that executes the transactions that are defined in a proposal.
+It enforces a timelock to the proposals that pass, so they are not executed right away.

 ### Joining a Guild